billhhh/ShaSpec/README.md

 The official code repository of ShaSpec model from CVPR 2023 [paper](https://arxiv.org/pdf/2307.14126) "Multi-modal Learning with Missing Modality via Shared-Specific Feature Modelling"

+## Updates

+22/Sept/2024 Strengthen sample efficiency of locate bbx functions in BraTSDataSet.py.
+For more details, you can refer to https://github.com/billhhh/ShaSpec/commit/bcd8a14cf3b68b9f9ad286a58a27d3cec20f230e

 ## Installation

 ```commandline